-The Health Care Crimes Task Force, an initiative created by U.S. Attorney Bill Powell in April 2018, will investigate and prosecute opioid diversion, health care fraud, and other illegal activities in the health care field.
+The Health Care Crimes Task Force, an initiative created by Former U.S. Attorney Bill Powell in April 2018, will investigate and prosecute opioid diversion, health care fraud, and other illegal activities in the health care field.

 In 2016, the Department of Justice prosecuted 802 defendants for health care fraud-related crimes nationally, collecting more than $3.3. billion to be returned to the federal government and private individuals.